 I love these dresses from Amazon and use them all the time for my “girls”.
 The prices at Amazon change constantly.
 Last year I was able to get gowns for about $1 each.
-The prices are more now – but this lot comes with the shoes!
-These gowns from Amazon are a little cheaper, no shoes (you might have your own).
+The prices are definitely more now – but this lot comes with the shoes!
+These gowns from Dollar Tree are a little cheaper, no shoes (you might have your own).
 You can have them shipped to your local store to save on shipping costs.

 Important TIPS to Make a Barbie Headband:

 For the beads or pearls – first I lightly “hot” glued them on.
 (Yes I say “hot” glue but I am using the lo-temp “hot glue” lol!)
 Then I added more glue pushed into all the gaps.
 Since it dried clear it still looked nice but added extra stability since the bottom of the beads only slightly touch the ring.
 You can almost see the clear glue in the red beaded headband above.
 You could use E3600 GLUE as well and might last even longer than hot glue.